Valentina Améstica (Chile, 1994)

 Lives and works in New York.

-Artist and Graphic Designer, with studies in Graphic Design at Universidad Diego Portales (UDP) in Chile and in Fine Arts at Central Saint Martins in the UK.
+Artist and graphic designer, with studies in Graphic Design at Universidad Diego Portales (UDP) in Chile and in Fine Arts at Central Saint Martins in the UK.